 Should I set up Trading 2FA?

 When considering whether or not to set up 2FA for trading on your account, consider how often you are making trades on your account.
-If you use your Kraken account mostly for holding assets or you seldomly trade, we recommend that you utilize the Trading 2FA feature to secure your account.
+If you use your Kraken account mostly for holding assets or you seldomly trade, we recommend that you utilize the Trading 2FA feature.

-If you are frequently trading, the constant 2FA requirement may create delays in how quickly orders are created.
-In this case, we recommend utilizing a combination of the other security features we offer, including 2FA for Logins, 2FA for Deposits and Withdrawals, the Master Key, and/or the Global Settings Lock to secure your account.
+If you are frequently trading, the constant 2FA requirement may create delays in how quickly orders are created or cancelled.
+In this case, we recommend utilizing a combination of the other security features we offer.

 How do I set up Trading 2FA?

-Note: If you have not already set up a Login 2FA on your account, you will be prompted to do so first before setting up 2FA for Trading.
+If you have not already set up a Sign-In 2FA on your account, you will be prompted to do so first before setting up 2FA for Trading.